-44 Schools whose original mission does not include serving alternative students but whose student populations have of students earning a DC high school diploma by meeting or exceeding the DC high school graduation requirements or serves students ages 3-24 in an ungraded program where students earn certificates of IEP completion.
+- i.
+Has been hospitalized due to a psychiatric condition. - (2) The school's mission specifically expresses its desire to serve at-risk and/or high-level special education students.44 - (3) The school serves grades that fall within the traditional PK-12 system with the ultimate aim of students earning a DC high school diploma by meeting or exceeding the DC high school graduation requirements or serves students ages 3-24 in an ungraded program where students earn certificates of IEP completion.